NIST 800-171 and NIST 800-53

 Framework Snapshot

-The National Institute of Standards and Technology developed NIST CSF (Critical Infrastructure Cybersecurity) to be a flexible framework that any organization can use to create and maintain an effective IT security program.
+The National Institute of Standards and Technology developed NIST CSF (Critical Infrastructure Cybersecurity) as a flexible framework for organizations to create and maintain an effective IT security program.
 NIST 800-171 and NIST 800-53 provide security controls for implementing NIST CSF.

 NIST Automation: Compliance for Less